yubrajbhoi/termux-python/Doc/library/ctypes.rst

 .. function:: WinError(code=None, descr=None)

-   Windows only: this function is probably the worst-named thing in ctypes.
+   This function is probably the worst-named thing in ctypes.
 It creates an instance of :exc:`OSError`.
 If *code* is not specified, ``GetLastError`` is called to determine the error code.
 If *descr* is not specified, :func:`FormatError` is called to get a textual description of the error.

+   .. availability:: Windows

    .. versionchanged:: 3.3
       An instance of :exc:`WindowsError` used to be created, which is now an